wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/index.md

 *   Network Time Protocol (NTP) must be enabled on all nodes for clock synchronization.
 *   Each node is network accessible from the bootstrap node.
 *   Each node has unfettered IP-to-IP connectivity from itself to all nodes in the DC/OS cluster.
+*   UDP must be open for ingress to port 53 on the masters.
+To attach to a cluster, the Mesos agent node service (`dcos-mesos-slave`) uses this port to find `leader.mesos`.

 # Software Prerequisites